StarDojo: Benchmarking Open-Ended Behaviors of Agentic Multimodal LLMs in Production-Living Simulations with Stardew Valley: Empirical Studies

 To demonstrate the flexible customization capabilities of StarDojo and enable more comprehensive evaluations of agent performance, we benchmark GPT-4.1 under the following three additional settings using five representative basic tasks.
 1) \textbf{Image Only}: Agents receive only visual observations without textual state information, evaluating their capability to rely solely on visual cues.
 2) \textbf{Text Only}: Agents receive textual state observations without visual input, restricting the agent's perception to local 7×7 grid-based information.
 This setting is particularly relevant for LLM agents.
 3) \textbf{Real-time}: The environment progresses continuously during action generation, simulating real gameplay conditions where agents must plan and respond without game pausing.

 As illustrated in Figure~\ref{fig:ablation}, removing textual input (\textit{Image Only}) significantly affects agents' performance across all tasks, reflecting the defect of base models' poor visual-based control, emphasizing textual information's importance in grounding detailed action decisions for the current stage of agents.
 On the other side, eliminating visual input (\textit{Text Only}) substantially reduces success in tasks that require navigation like \textit{Ship 1 Parsnip} and \textit{Go to Bus Stop}, demonstrating the essential contribution of visual cues to spatial reasoning and movement.
 Disabling the feature to pause the environment (\textit{Real-time}) remarkably affects performance across tasks demanding timely reactions or prolonged action sequences.
-For example, in combat scenarios like \textit{Kill 1 Bug}, the target (bug) continues moving during model inference, which can take over 10 seconds per request for GPT-4.1 via API.
-By the time the action is executed, the bug has often moved far from its previous position, rendering the action ineffective.
-Similarly, in long-horizon tasks like \textit{Chop 20 Wood}, the in-game clock advances continuously during inference.
-With pausing enabled, the task may be completed in just 2 in-game hours; without pausing, it can take over 12 in-game hours, frequently pushing completion into the night or spanning multiple in-game days.
-These findings highlight the practical importance of real-time evaluation, an aspect often overlooked in prior benchmarks.
+For instance, in combat-related tasks such as \textit{Kill 1 Bug}, the bug keeps moving during the model's inference.
+It usually takes more than 10 seconds to get the GPT4.1's results through the API.
+The bug has already moved away after the model's inference and executed the actions based on the position 10 seconds ago.
+Similarly, in long-horizon tasks like \textit{Chop 20 Wood}, the in-game time keeps elapsed during models' inference, if passing, complete the task will usually take 2h in-game hours, if not pausing, it will take more than 12 in-game hours, which can extend into nighttime or span multiple in-game days that greatly delay and affect the completion of the task.
+Seldom previous benchmarks that emphasised the importance of evaluating the effect of real-timeness.
+These observations highlight the practical importance of real-time evaluation, a factor often overlooked in prior benchmarks.
+In many cases, agents may appear effective in offline evaluations but require substantially longer wall-clock time in real deployment settings.
+This issue is particularly pronounced for advanced agents built upon cutting-edge closed-source models accessed through APIs, where inference latency can become a bottleneck.
+In contrast, smaller open-source models typically offer faster inference but often suffer from substantially weaker task performance, leading to a fundamental trade-off between inference efficiency and capability.